-General and administrative ("G&A") expenses include the salaries of our six employees, including management.
-Other items included in our G&A expenses are legal and accounting expenses, director fees, stock compensation, travel expenses, insurance, Sarbanes-Oxley ("SOX") compliance expenses and other administrative expenses necessary for an operator of crude oil properties as well as for running a public company.
-For the three months ended May 31, 2019, these expenses increased \$2,506 or 1.0% to \$245,968 in comparison to \$243,462 for the three months ended May 31, 2018.
-For the three months ended May 31, 2019, we received, as Operator, administrative overhead reimbursement of \$13,322 for the East Slopes Project which was used to directly offset certain employee salaries.
-We are continuing a program of reducing all of our G&A costs wherever possible.
-G&A expenses represented 80.4% and 80.2% of total operating expenses for the three months ended May 31, 2019 and 2018, respectively.
+General and administrative ("G&A") expenses include the salaries of our six full-time employees, including management.
+Fifty percent (50%) of certain management salaries were being deferred by the Company for the first three months of the current fiscal year.
+However, effective June 1, 2019, the salary deferral program was ended and those base salaries were reduced by half, to the amount currently being paid.
+Additionally, director fees are being suspended temporarily.
+Both of these compensation changes will be reviewed by the Board of Directors no later than June 1, 2020 based on the financial status of the Company at that time.
+Other items included in our G&A expenses are legal and accounting expenses, investor relations fees, travel expenses, insurance expenses and other administrative expenses necessary for an operator of crude oil properties as well as for running a public company.
+For the six months ended August 31, 2019, G&A expenses decreased \$58,937 or 13.2% to \$388,433 in comparison to \$447,370 for the six months ended August 31, 2018.
+We received, as Operator, administrative overhead reimbursement of \$26,644 during the six months ended August 31, 2019 for the East Slopes Project which was used to directly offset certain employee salaries.
+We are continuing a program of controlling our G&A costs wherever possible.
+G&A expenses represented 76.3% and 79.8% of total operating expenses for the six months ended August 31, 2019 and 2018, respectively.